Main Phone: 262-636-9201

 TB Skin Test Questionnaire

-The vaccinations and TB skin test provided in our Clinic follow the fee schedule below:
+Vaccinations and TB skin tests follow the fee schedule below.

-All Clients: $20 per visit (TB Skin Test not included)
+All Clients: $20 per visit (TB Skin Test and Hepatitis B not included.)

 Fee may be waived based on inability to pay.